Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 Fatherhood seemed to rejuvenate him, and Steven started speaking out as a survivor, working with organizations that searched for missing children and visiting schools to talk to kids about safety.

 All along, there was the assurance that his story would be made into a movie.
-And with the family's input, and based on source material from Mike Echolls' book of the same name, NBC's two-part I Know My First Name Is Steven still made quite the splash when it premiered May 22, 1989.
+And with the family's input, and based on source material from Mike Echolls' book of the same name, NBC's two-part I Know My First Name Is Steven still made quite the splash when it premiered on May 22, 1989.

 The memorable title came from the police's first encounter with the teen, who was reluctant to talk, but said, "I know my first name is Steven.
 I think my last name is Stayner."